-- a) the name and address of the body responsible for marketing - b) a descriptor identifying the product by type, including the wording - c) a batch identification code - d) the quantity (in volume) - e) Range of moisture content - f) the main input materials (those over 5% by volume) from which the product has been manufactured - g) the recommended conditions of storage and the recommended 'use by' date; - h) guidelines for safe handling and use - i) a description of the purpose for which the product is intended and any limitations on use.
-This should include a statement about the suitability of the product for particular plant groups (e.g. calcifuges or calcicoles) - j) pH (Method) - k) C/N ratio - l) a statement about the stability of organic matter (stable or very stable) - m) a statement on recommended methods of use - n) in hobby applications: recommended rate of application expressed in thickness
+- a) the name and address of the body responsible for marketing - b) a descriptor identifying the product by type, including the wording - c) a batch identification code - d) the quantity (in volume) - e) Range of moisture content - f) the main input materials (those over 5% by volume) from which the product has been manufactured - g) guidelines for safe handling and use - h) a description of the purpose for which the product is intended and any limitations on use.
+This should include a statement about the suitability of the product for particular plant groups (e.g. calcifuges or calcicoles) - i) a statement about the stability of organic matter (stable or very stable), where applicable, for non-professional uses.. - j) a statement on recommended methods of use - k) in hobby applications: recommended rate of application expressed in thickness